waptik/grammy-supabase-storage/README.md

-# Redis storage adapter for grammY
+# Supabase database storage adapter for grammY

-Storage adapter that can be used to [store your session data](https://grammy.dev/plugins/session.html) in [Supabse](https://supabase.io/) when using sessions.
+Database storage adapter that can be used to [store your session data](https://grammy.dev/plugins/session.html) in [Supabase database](https://supabase.io/docs/guides/database) when using sessions.

 ## Installation